 Transportation Cyber Security

 Via plane, train, or automobile, the transportation sector supports nearly 10 percent of the U.S. GDP (gross domestic product), which includes monetary value of all goods and services produced within the United States.
 Over the past couple of years, the industry has grown in operational complexity with logistical chains, production, facility and manufacturing partners and plant management.
 As a result of this growth, it has become an even more alluring and accessible hacking playground for cybercriminals.
 There have been a few noteworthy attacks on this silo of infrastructure in the last few years:

 - Maersk: Petyamalware variant infected the IT systems of the world’s largest shipping company with 600 container vessels handling 15% of the world’s seaborne trade in June 2017.

 - LOT: A Polish airline canceled 10 flights due to an attack against the airline’s ground computer systems at Warsaw’s Okecieairport in June 2015.

 - Jeep Cherokee: A coordinated attack in 2015 by Charlie Miller and Chris Valasek demonstrated the ease by which a connected car can be remotely hacked into, in this case, using Uconnect.

 You can see that attacks on these silos of industry have already begun (and show no signs of stopping) and we need to be prepared for what the future holds.
-To lessen the attack surface vulnerabilities and protect critical infrastructure against cyber threats, teams need to be prepared to address all possible scenarios that can occur on said attack surface in order to effectively protect and defend IT and OT critical infrastructures.
+To mitigate cyber attacks and protect critical infrastructure against looming threats, teams need to be prepared to address all possible scenarios that can occur on said attack surface in order to effectively protect and defend IT and OT critical infrastructures.